AlexSre/To-Do-list/README.md

 # To-Do-list Application

 A simple command-line To-Do List application built in C, allowing users to manage their tasks with ease.
 This project supports task creation, viewing, marking tasks as completed, deleting tasks, and saving/loading tasks to and from a file.
-This is an excellent beginner project to practice C programming concepts such as arrays, structures, file handling, and input management.

 # Features

 Add Task: Create a new task by entering a description.